schudriche1/pdsnd_github/README.md

 Version Control Final Project

 ### Description
-Describe what your project is about and what it does
+This project is the final project of the Programming for Data Science Nanodegree Program.

 ### Files used
 bikeshare.py